 They also carry an element of fun for kids as they can customise them with different colour elastics.

 Metal braces offer effective teeth straightening for all kinds of alignment problem, with treatment usually taking 18-24 months.

 Children will need special help cleaning their braces and teeth because it’s easy for food and bacteria to get stuck in the brackets.
-A children’s electric toothbrush with a special orthodontic head can make this process easier.
+A children’s electric toothbrush with a special orthodontic head can make this process easier, as can interproximal toothbrushes.